3. Working with Modules

 to open that module in the editor.
 You can also right click on a

-module instance in the main editing window and select " Open".
-When you use " Open" to open modules, TkGate will remember
+module instance in the main editing window and select "

 the modules you have opened on a stack.
 The modules on the stack will